Comments from Agency Partners

 “The two interns we got this summer were fantastic!
 And their interests and backgrounds aligned perfectly with our program.
 I appreciate the time and effort you all put into screening, interviewing, and matching interns with the right program.
 I think that is key in ensuring their success in the position.
 Thank you!”

-Interns come with a keen interest and academic background in a broad spectrum of issues related to poverty and human capabilities.
-This summer internship is a continuation of the undergraduate education, and thus, must be challenging, meaningful, and substantive.
+Interns come with a keen interest and academic background in issues related to poverty and human capabilities.
+The summer internship is a continuation of the undergraduate education, and thus, must be challenging, meaningful, and substantive.

-Participating students commit to eight weeks of full-time supervised work with agencies that serve impoverished communities.
+Interns volunteer full-time for eight weeks of supervised work with agencies that serve impoverished communities.
 Students qualify for placements through a competitive process requiring a written application and campus interview.

-Working 35-40 hours per week during June and July, students will need frequent supervision to provide structure and mentoring to perspective for their work.
-Agency supervisors are expected to provide meaningful tasks that allow students substantive interaction with the clients, the community and the internal agency.
+Working 35-40 hours per week during June and July, students will need mature supervision to provide structure and mentoring.
+Agency supervisors provide meaningful tasks that allow students substantive interaction with the clients, the community and staff.
 Additionally, the tools necessary to do the work (such as a desk and computer) must be provided.
-When on-the-job driving is required, the agency reimburses expenses.
+When on-the-job driving is required or requested, the agency must reimburses expenses.

 - Develop an internship description.
-This is a marketing opportunity to engage students best suited for your agency.
+This is a marketing opportunity to attract the interest of students best suited for your agency.
 Create a broad stroke of the types of activities involved and skills needed.
 Highlight opportunities for intern to interact with clients, engage with staff, and work either on-going programs or special projects.

-SHECP fosters collaboration among 23 member colleges for the purpose of advancing sustained education on poverty and human capability in order to prepare students for a lifetime of professional and civic engagement.
+SHECP fosters collaboration among 25 member colleges for the purpose of advancing sustained education on poverty and human capability in order to prepare students for a lifetime of professional and civic engagement.
+The program began as a partnership with Washington and Lee University, Berea College, and Spelman College in 1998 under the name “Shepherd Alliance.”
+In 2012, the Alliance evolved into a non-profit organization, the Shepherd Higher Education Consortium on Poverty.

 Four goals for participants: